Zannatul-Iftear/A3_Spring_2024/README.md

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/a01b8e95-4cb2-4fda-bc0b-61c5ac5fea42)

 Below the paper will be a chart showing Marks Distribution, showing how many marks each chapter carried in the generated paper.
-Finally, at the bottom will be a table that lists the paper name and link from each each question was taken.
+Finally, at the bottom will be a table that lists the paper name and link from which each question was taken.

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/6d001b0f-07e4-438c-8668-22c0195864f2)

-**Past Question Papers:** Similar to the generated paper, where the user has the option to browse all past papers that have been added to the database.
+**Past Question Papers:** Similar to the generated paper feature.
+Here the user has the option to browse all past papers that have been added to the database.
 Chapter linking and Marks distribution features are also available here.

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/690b2c88-76bf-4ec5-9c58-55859ec8a15e)